Richard Bruynel Research Prize

 NOMINATION PROCESS

-• Nominations are reviewed by the Prizes sub-committee and a recommendation is made to Council.
+Nominations are reviewed by the Bruynel Prize Committee and a recommendation is made to Council.
+Council will consider the recommendation and make the final decision.

 SELECTION PROCESS

-• The Prizes Committee will consider the nominations against the criteria and intent of the donor for the prize.
+The Bruynel Prize Committee will consider the nominations against the criteria and intent of the donor for the prize.
+The Committee may recommend to Council:

 • no prize, or